CHENyiru3/CHENyiru3.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my personal academic website!
-My name is Yiru Chen (陈奕儒 in Chinese), from Hunan province, China.
+My name is CHEN, Yiru (陈奕儒 in Chinese), from Hunan province, China.
 Now I am a sophomore student in Zhejiang University, with the major of biomedical informatics.

 # News about my current works
 I am learning analysis of single cell sequencing data currently, and also exercising to get more experience in machine learning and deep learning, especially the application of these in biomedical area.